Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Parameterized complexity results

-For the graph $H^{2b}_{r,-}$, the duality set $\mathcal F(H)$ discovered in~\cite{BBM05} is composed of paths of the form $RB^{2p-1}R$ (where $R$ is a red edge, $B$ a blue edge and $p\geq 1$ is an integer) and of cycles with an odd number of blue edges.
+For the graph $H^{2b}_{r,-}$, as mentioned in Lemma~\ref{lemma:duality-H_{r,-}^{2b}}, the duality set $\mathcal F(H)$ discovered in~\cite{BBM05} is composed of walks of the form $RB^{2p-1}R$ (where $R$ is a red edge, $B$ a blue edge and $p\geq 1$ is an integer) and of closed walks with an odd number of blue edges.
 As seen before, if the graph $G$ has such a cycle then switching will not remove it, thus we can reject.

-If the graph has a $RB^{2p-1}R$ path and is a positive instance, then we claim that we need to switch one of the four vertices of the red edges.
-Indeed, if we switch only at the vertices inside the blue path (those not incident with one of the red edges) then the parity of the number of blue edges will not change and we will still have some maximal odd blue subpath, the two edges next to the extremities being red.
+If the graph has a $RB^{2p-1}R$ walk and is a positive instance, then we claim that we need to switch one of the four vertices incident with the red edges.
+Indeed, if we switch only at the vertices inside the blue walk (those not incident with one of the red edges) then the parity of the number of blue edges will not change and we will still have some maximal odd blue subwalk, the two edges next to the extremities being red.
 Thus we would still have a $RB^{2q-1}R$ path.

 Thus, since we need to switch at one of these four vertices, we branch on this configuration using the classic bounded search tree technique.
 This is an FPT algorithm. \end{proof}